golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-This means everytime when we call the `Call` method, we will have to
+Thus, whenever we call the `Call` method, we will have to allocate
-allocate at least 96 bytes for a channel due to the Go compiler will
+at least 96 bytes for a channel due to the Go compiler will uses
-uses `runtime.hchan` as the struct that represents the actual channel:
+`runtime.hchan` as the struct that represents the channel under the hood:

 ```go
 // in src/runtime/chan.go